 Touch points are the most common areas of the house where your hands frequently make contact with.
 This includes light switches, door knobs, cupboards, faucets, toilet handles, refrigerator doors and handles.

 Take stock of all the touchpoints in your house and make sure to wipe it clean to prevent germs from spreading.
-A safe yet all-natural cleaning solution is a mixture of water and soap (with a dash of alcohol or tea tree oil); simply spray it on the surface then wipe it dry.
+A safe yet all-natural cleaning solution is a mixture of water and soap (with a dash of alcohol or tea tree oil); spray it on the surface then wipe it dry.

 5. Clean Small Electronic Devices